NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 6.md

 and they picked up twelve full baskets of the broken pieces, and also of the fish.

 ###### 44
-There were five thousand men who ate the loaves.Jesus Walks on the Water
+There were five thousand men who ate the loaves.

+### Jesus Walks on the Water

 ###### 45
 Immediately Jesus made His disciples get into the boat and go ahead of _Him_ to the other side to Bethsaida, while He Himself was sending the crowd away.